Competencies for Technical Communication Professionals

 What does technical communication mean?
-The profession of a technical communicator has existed only since the 1970s and is therefore a relatively recent field of work.
+The profession of a technical writer (technical communicator) has existed only since the 1960s and is therefore a relatively recent field of work.
 For this reason, many companies and individuals are not familiar with the term even though the work is omnipresent.
-Technical communicators explain how to use technology correctly.
-This may sound banal at first, but is undeniably becoming increasingly important in times that are predominantly influenced by technology.
+Technical writers explain how to use technology correctly.
+This may sound banal at first, but is undeniably becoming increasingly important in an era of unprecedented technological influence.
 Due to rapid mechanization and the associated complexity of products, many consumers lose track of usage and application possibilities.
 They need help.

-Technical communicators can meet this need.
+Technical writers can meet this need.
 They create detailed information about the product and help to remove usage obstacles.
 While doing so, they focus intently on user experience.
-To optimize this work, they work hand in hand with new media and innovations such as Industry 4.0.
-Veritably, technical communication is a future-oriented, promising and exciting field of work to be in.
+To optimize this work, they work hand-in-hand with new media and innovations such as Industry 4.0.
+Technical communication is a future-oriented, promising and exciting field of work to be in.

 Technical communication study programmes have been offered since the 1990s.
 Several programmes at European universities provide technical communication education at different levels for different degrees.
 The different programmes offer basic or advanced studies in technical communication, at bachelor’s, specialisation, or Master’s levels.

 But not every European country has programmes in this field, and some countries that have programmes still cannot meet labour market demands.
 More programmes are needed and will be implemented in the future.
 Therefore, guidelines and a framework for teaching support the development of programmes, to enable graduates to reach a standard and meet competence requirements.
 There is huge market demand for graduates from the field.
 There are also very good opportunities for career changers, for example from engineering or translation studies.
 They can switch to the field of technical communication through a study programme or further professional training.